billhennessy/blog-chunky/content/post/2020/st-louis-forever-rosary.md

 {{< twitter 1276969627025911809 >}}

-St. Michael the Archangel, protest this brave and holy priest.
+St. Michael the Archangel, protect this brave and holy priest.
 Lord, send us many more priests like him.

 Praise Jesus!